Federal Grants and Aid

 - Have a high school diploma or GED (general educational diploma) certificate or you must pass an independently administered test approved by the U. S. Department of Education, or meet other standards your state establishes that are approved by the department.

-Renewal Requirements: Renewal is not automatic.
-Student must file the FAFSA by May 1, and demonstrate financial need.
+- Application Renewal Requirements: Renewal is not automatic.
+Student must file the FAFSA each year and demonstrate financial need.

 Supplemental Education Opportunity Grant (SEOG)

-Eligibility.
-Students with great financial need who are eligible for a Pell Grant may be awarded an SEOG award in addition to their Pell Grant.
+Eligibility: Students with great financial need who are eligible for a Pell Grant may be awarded an SEOG grant in addition to their Pell Grant.

 Federal Work-Study Program